SmartDataInnovationLab/ipython-cache/README.md

 * The python module is called `cache_magic`
 * The magic is called `%cache`

-So you can run this by entering this into an ipython-cell:
+So you can run the magic by entering this into an ipython-cell:

     !pip install ipython-cache
     import cache_magic
     %cache a = 1+1
+    %cache

 ## installation